dustywhite7/Econ8310/SlidesCode/2,3 - ARIMA.md

 1. Make the series **stationary**
 2. Use ACF and PACF plots to decide if you should include **AR** or **MA** terms in your model
-3. Fit the model, and check residual ACF and PACF for lingering significance
+3. Fit the model, and check residual ACF and PACF for lingering signals
 4. If there are significant terms in residual ACF or PACF, add **AR** or **MA** terms, and try again